ddsky/spoonacular-api-clients/ruby/docs/RecipesApi.md

 api_instance = OpenapiClient::RecipesApi.new
 opts = {
-  limit_license: true, # Boolean | Whether the recipes should have an open license that allows display with proper attribution.
   include_nutrition: true, # Boolean | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings.
   include_tags: 'vegetarian,gluten', # String | A comma-separated list of tags that the random recipe(s) must adhere to.
   exclude_tags: 'meat,dairy', # String | A comma-separated list of tags that the random recipe(s) must not adhere to.